Excelsior University Pursues Strategic Partnership with Fielding Graduate University: Frequently Asked Questions

 Future Vision

-Through a partnership with Fielding, Excelsior students will have access to new educational opportunities with doctoral, master’s, and post-baccalaureate certificate programs not currently offered at Excelsior.
+Through a merger with Fielding, Excelsior students will have access to new educational opportunities with doctoral, master’s, and post-baccalaureate certificate programs not currently offered at Excelsior.
 The partnership would build financial, operational, and programmatic stability for Fielding, while creating new market opportunities and curricular pathways for both institutions.